 Some airlines allow larger bags, but forty-five inches is a reliable baseline to use.

 Airlines that give measurements by dimension typically allow bags up to 22 x 14 x 9 inches.
 Some airlines allow bags that are larger in one or more dimensions, but this configuration will meet the guidelines for most major airlines.
-We used these measurements to maximize packing space in the Tortuga Travel Backpack while still keeping it carry-on-eligible on most airlines.
+We used these measurements to maximize packing space in the Outbreaker travel backpack while still keeping it carry-on-eligible on most airlines.

 Check your favorite airlines’ rules before buying new luggage.

-In addition to your carry on luggage, most airlines also allow one personal item, like a purse or laptop bag.
+In addition to your carry on luggage, most airlines also allow one personal item, like a purse, daypack, or laptop bag.
 Your personal item must fit under the seat in front of you.

 Very few airlines publish size rules for personal items.
 United’s new baggage policy allows items up to 17 x 10 x 9 inches.
 If your airline doesn’t have specific size limits, use United’s rules as a guide to determine if your personal item will fit under the seat.